 Words Matter: How the Language We Use in PT Can Hurt or Heal

-By Ernesto Mendez, DPT, OCS, CSCS,
+By Ernesto Mendez, PT, DPT, OCS, FAAOMPT, Osteopractor

 Founder, The Physio Guide Network